lillian-al/BIManalyst_g_44/A2/README.md

 # Assignment A2: Use Case

 ### A2a
-The groups confidence in Python is: 0+1=1
+The group's confidence in Python is: 0+1=1

 ### A2b